 Mildew vs. White Mold

 Fortunately, mildew is a pretty simple disease to treat.
-In reality, it may be removed using bleach or vinegar, both of which are common home items.
+In reality, it may be removed needing bleach or vinegar, both of which are common home items.
 Mold, on the other hand, needs far more work to eradicate.

 Is White Mold Harmful?